WarlockWendell/AggDet/README.md

 MODEL.OVERLAP_TOPK=0 MODEL.ALPHA 0.0 MODEL.BETA 0.0
 ```

 You can change the `config-file` to change the model and dataset.
+Refer to [REPRODUCE.md](./docs/REPRODUCE.md) for more details.

 ## Citation
 ```